elipousson/d2r/README.md

 <img src="man/figures/README-simple_diagram.png" width="100%" />

-You can also pass unnamed lines of text with D2 syntax, specify connectors (used with the named elements), and set the overall direction for the diagram:
+You can pass both named and unnamed lines of text with D2 syntax, specify connectors (used with the named elements), and set the overall direction for the diagram:

 ``` r
 connected_diagram <- d2_diagram(